snelson3/kh2lib/README.md

 The library is most useful when used in conjunction with some other pieces of software, and detects their presence using the following environment variables

-USE_KH2_EDITORENGINE - Is the path to the openkh executables
+USE_KH2_EDITORENGINE - Is the path to the directory containing the openkh executables

 example - `C:\Users\12sam\Desktop\openkh`